 Why Business Capabilities Are Your Secret Weapon For IT Cost Optimization

 Most CIOs face mounting cost pressure, driven by the business.
-Forrester’s 2025 Business and Technology Services Survey found that 48% of business leaders rank cost reduction as a top priority.
+Forrester’s Business And Technology Services Survey, 2025, found that 48% of business leaders rank cost reduction as a top priority.
 Many organizations have already chased quick savings: 76% have renegotiated vendor contracts, yet the strain persists.
-In the same survey, 22% still report insufficient budget for critical in-house work, a sign that reactive, one-off cuts often shift cost and risk rather than sustainably funding what matters.
+In the same survey, 22% still report insufficient budget for critical in-house work — a sign that reactive, one-off cuts often shift cost and risk rather than sustainably funding what matters.

 The real issue is context.
-Cuts made without a clear view of what the business values can erode relationships: when IT reduces spend without understanding which capabilities stakeholders depend on most, confidence drops and alignment weakens.
+Cuts made without a clear view of what the business values can erode relationships: When IT reduces spend without understanding the capabilities that stakeholders depend on most, confidence drops and alignment weakens.
 Over time, CIOs risk being pulled into an order-taking role instead of shaping outcomes as strategic partners.
-A business-capability lens restores that context.
-It clarifies which IT investments directly enable revenue growth, customer experience, and operational efficiency—and which can be reduced with minimal business impact.
+A business capability lens restores that context.
+It clarifies the IT investments that directly enable revenue growth, customer experience, and operational efficiency — and those that can be reduced with minimal business impact.
 Our research shows how to apply this lens to turn cost optimization from a blunt instrument into a strategic advantage.

 Business Capability Views Unlock Multiple Cost Optimization Opportunities

 Aligning IT investments with business capabilities unlocks multiple optimization opportunities.
-This includes revealing hidden inefficiencies to prioritizing transformation investments and rationalizing vendor spend.
-Consider one common scenario: multiple autonomous teams build similar features across different products.
-When these features are mapped to business capabilities, PMOs and product owners discover the overlap, revealing opportunities to eliminate redundancy and create natural synergies.
+This includes revealing hidden inefficiencies, prioritizing transformation investments, and rationalizing vendor spend.
+Consider one common scenario: Multiple autonomous teams build similar features across different products.
+When these features are mapped to business capabilities, project management offices and product owners discover the overlap, revealing opportunities to eliminate redundancy and create natural synergies.

 Our six-step spending optimization framework provides a repeatable method for using capability insights to drive cost decisions.
-It supports continuous reprioritization with visibility into the factors that matter most -value, risk, cost, and dependency- so capability mapping becomes a living management system rather than a one-time exercise.
+It supports continuous reprioritization with visibility into the factors that matter most — value, risk, cost, and dependency — so that capability mapping becomes a living management system rather than a one-time exercise.
 For enterprise architects, the business capability map becomes a practical tool for IT estate optimization, grounding cost and investment decisions in business context.

 Why This Matters

 Effective cost optimization requires surgical alignment of spend to business priorities.
-Business capabilities provide that alignment, so CIOs can move beyond reactive cuts and make proactive, value-driven tradeoffs that strengthen resilience and accelerate transformation.
+Business capabilities provide that alignment so that CIOs can move beyond reactive cuts and make proactive, value-driven trade-offs that strengthen resilience and accelerate transformation.

-👉 Read the full report: Use Business Capabilities To Optimize IT Spending
+👉 Forrester clients can read the full report: Use Business Capabilities To Optimize IT Spending

 Have questions?
 That’s fantastic.
 Let’s connect and continue the conversation!
-Please reach out to me through social media or request a guidance session.
+Please reach out to me through social media or if you’re a client request a guidance session.
 Follow my blogs and research at Forrester.com.